Introduction to encephalitis:

 Encephalitis may be so mild as to require only rest, fluids, and something for the headache — or it may require intensive care and full life-support.

-Some types of encephalitis, such as that caused by herpes, require specific antiviral therapy.
+Some types, such as that caused by herpes, require specific antiviral therapy.

 How can encephalitis be prevented?